8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220315/content.md

 {!! data !!}

 Reduced 401k allocation to 12 percent.
 A bonus check came in with [the previous check](/finances/building-wealth-paycheck-to-paycheck/20220301/) and there’s still quite a bit of 2022 left.
-In the future I’ll probably start around 15 percent instead of 17.
+In the future I’ll probably start around 15 percent instead of 17; presuming I maintain the same or similar salary.

 Updated the [January 15th paycheck](https://joshbruce.com/finances/building-wealth-paycheck-to-paycheck/20220115/#hsa) entry regarding the [.Health Savings Account](HSA).
 In short: